matteosb/kotlin-json-builder/README.md

 This project includes basic JMH benchmarks for serialization.
 These compare using the DSL to data class databinding and various methods of constructing dynamic JSON objects.
-The aim is to ensure that the DSL performance stays in the same ballpark as databinding and hand-written Jackson ObjectNode code.
+The aim is to ensure that DSL performance stays in the same ballpark as databinding and hand-written Jackson ObjectNode code.